robinboncoeur/Art/docs/writing/2DE-1stEd.md

 Brittany shrugged.
 "Yeah, first time's a bit weird, but you quickly get used to it."

-Once onboard, after we'd stowed our luggage and fastened our seatbelts, it became clear that flying was never going to be Lisa's favourite thing to do.
+Once onboard, after we'd stowed our luggage and fastened our seat-belts, it became clear that flying was never going to be Lisa's favourite thing to do.

 When the engines roared and my body went heavy into the seat back, Lisa’s hands turned white-knuckled.
 I glanced at her face.
 Pinched.
 Wide-eyed.
 Her eyes fleetingly sought mine — I moved my lips into my best happy curve and, reaching out, put my hand over hers.
 With a hand that shook, she grabbed mine as the aircraft thundered and rattled down the runway.